warren-bank/mirror-XMail-mail-server/Readme.txt

 	xyzw.abc.tab

-	If this file is not found then XMail search for  defaultfilter.tab  inside  filters subdirectory, which offers a way to specify a default mail filtering.
+	If this file is not found then XMail search for  .tab  inside  filters subdirectory, which offers a way to specify a default mail filtering.
 	If this file is not found then the message can continue its travel, otherwise this file is processed by submitting the message to all filters stored into the file.